 Whitebridge High School expects all students to have attendance above 95%.
 In circumstances of poor attendance, Principals may determine that, as a result of absence, the course completion criteria may not be met.
 Students whose attendance falls below 95% place their educational progress at risk.
 Clearly, absences will be regarded seriously by principals who must give students early warning of the consequences of such absences.
+Any student whose attendance falls below the minimum standard of 90% risks non completion due to significant educational risk and failure to complete course work in accordance with the syllabus and learning program.

 In such circumstances, warning letters relating to the student's non-completion of course requirements will be sent for students in Years 9, 10, 11 and 12.
 Letters of Student Progress causing concern will be sent for students in Years 7 and 8.
 These letters are sent in time for the problem to be corrected.